MirzaLeka/nodeChatApp/README.md

 I love learning new technologies and for my latest project I choose to learn web sockets.
 As I was learning, I created this simple chat app. **Chat 4pp** allows users to create their own rooms, join other rooms and enjoy private chat.
-You can also send your current location to other users with Javascript navigator.
+Users can also share their current location with other users with Javascript navigator.

 ![](Resources/img/join.jpg)